Foodee/master-fox-client/README.md

     limit: 20
   }
 };
-const singleResource = await client.versions.get(1,  options);
+const singleVersion= await client.versions.get(1,  options);
-const pagedIndexOfResources = await client.versions.index(1, options);
+const pagedIndexOfVersions = await client.versions.index(options);
 ```

 ## Resources
-Resources are the base data transfer objects, they are made up of attributes and relationships
+Resources are the base data transfer objects, they are made up of attributes and relationships.

+The relationship resources will not be included on the resource when fetched from the api unless they are specifically included
+using the include parameter (see: http://jsonapi.org/format/#fetching-includes)

 ### <a name='resource-AppConfiguration'></a>AppConfiguration